juandero/DevSecOps-Jenkins-Pipelines-as-Code/README.md

 Please feel free to look through the open issues, make a fork and submit a PR for improvements.
 All the suggestions, updates, fixes, new features and capabilities are appreciated.

-Obviously, all contributors obtain copyrights on the project.
+Of course, all contributors obtain copyrights on the project.

 ## Issues and Support